How LandPaths is responding to the Covid-19 pandemic

 We take the safety challenges of the ongoing pandemic very seriously.
 It is important to make choices that promote the health and safety of everyone in our community, from the youngest to oldest.
-We are monitoring the rate of increase of virus cases in our County, and all health orders and policies.
+We are monitoring the rate of virus cases in our County, and all health orders and policies.

 At the same time, countless news stories have run recently about the value of getting outside, in whatever nature is available to you.
 The pandemic has shown us yet again that nature is essential and fostering a love of the land has an impact on multiple levels.